rocket-pool/docs.rocketpool.net/docs/en/odao/overview.md

 Oracle DAO duties are split into two parts.

 1. **Automated duties**: these are duties related to routine Rocket Pool operation, such as shuttling information from the Consensus Layer to the Execution Layer, calculating various aspects of the protocol off-chain, and submitting them as updates to the Smart Contracts.
 Each of these is performed automatically by the `watchtower` daemon process and do not require manual intervention so long as your Execution and Consensus Clients, and your `watchtower` daemon, are all operating normally.
 2. **Manual duties**: these are duties that require your own decision making and out-of-band communication with the rest of the Oracle DAO to perform.
 They include things such as voting on contract upgrades, changing parameters, and inviting or kicking members to/from the Oracle DAO.
-These can all be done via the standard Smartnode CLI.
+These can all be done via the standard Smart Node CLI.

 Read the next section to learn how to set up your Oracle DAO node.